 By adding cloud-based email marketing and other tools, the company increased leads by 400%.
 Next, Fireclay streamlined fulfillment and communications with cloud apps that manage processes like production and product sample distribution.
 Salesforce also provides a robust back end for Fireclay so the company has detailed pipeline and reporting information, and can forecast more accurately.

 Since they started using Salesforce, Fireclay’s business has more than tripled.
 Wanting to build on that success Edelson decided it was time to start marketing and selling directly to consumers.
 “We realized that we have such a great back end system with Salesforce that we could sell better ourselves,” he explains.

 A custom shopping cart is integrated with Salesforce to automatically maintain a record of every purchase.
-And an accounting and payment system, also built on App Cloud, generates a personalized landing page where customers can view orders and pay.
+And an accounting and payment system, also built on Salesforce Platform, generates a personalized landing page where customers can view orders and pay.